Rose Bay, New South Wales: Demographics

 Data released by Sensis showed that in 2015 the Hebrew surname Cohen (i.e. Priest) was Rose Bay's top-ranked surname, followed second by the Anglo surname Smith, and third the European (mostly Ashkenazi Jewish) surname Kaplan (i.e. Priest).
 The first and third top-ranking surnames reflecting the Jewish population plurality of the suburb.

-Religion

-Rose Bay has been the centre of Sydney's Jewish community, including all over the Eastern Suburbs.
-It is still a strong centre for the Jewish population of Sydney, and has attracted a sizeable number of immigrants from Israel, South Africa and Russia.
+Its significant Jewish population has seen the suburb referred to by the derogatory name of "Nose Bay".